Chronic Pain

 English

-Steven Cohen is a Pain Medicine provider in Chicago, Illinois.
-Dr. Cohen has been practicing medicine for over 37 years and is rated as an Elite provider by MediFind in the treatment of Chronic Pain.
-His top areas of expertise are Chronic Pain, Acute Pain, Phantom Limb Pain, Hepato-Pancreato-Biliary Surgery, and Pancreaticoduodenectomy.
+Steven Cohen is a Pain Medicine provider practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 37 years.
+Dr. Cohen is rated as an Elite provider by MediFind in the treatment of Chronic Pain.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Chronic Pain, Acute Pain, Phantom Limb Pain, Hepato-Pancreato-Biliary Surgery, and Pancreaticoduodenectomy.
+Dr. Cohen is board certified in American Board Of Anesthesiology - Anesthesiology (Certified).

 Learn about our expert tiers